 Tremseh would seem to be the most recent addition to a growing list of bloody massacres in Syria.
 The brutality of the attack further reduces the likelihood of a diplomatic solution.
-Kerstin Knipp reports
+Kersten Knipp reports

 A terrible bloodbath in a Syrian village has caused worldwide outrage and fuelled the debate on international intervention.
 Up to 250 people were reportedly killed in Tremseh, near the city of Hama.
 If the information provided by the opposition is confirmed, the attack on this village could be the worst massacre since the beginning of the uprising 16 months ago.

 According to the opposition, witnesses relate that a few days before the bloodbath, the army set up checkpoints on the access roads to the village.
 First, the army shelled the village, which caused many residents to flee.
 Then, accompanied by militia members, the army advanced on the village and killed many of the remaining inhabitants.

 The Syrian government painted an entirely different picture via the state news agency.
 Armed terrorist groups "had captured Tremseh and fired indiscriminately on the inhabitants," went the report.
 Security forces exchanged fire with gunmen; three soldiers and around 50 villagers were killed.
 As it has since the beginning of the uprising in March 2011, the regime of President Bashar Assad once again blamed "terrorists" for the violence in the country.

 The head of the UN observer mission, General Robert Mood, told reporters: "From our presence in the Hama province, we can verify continuous fighting yesterday [Thursday] in the area of Tremseh.
 This involved mechanized units, indirect fire as well as helicopters."
 He said his team was ready to investigate the incident in Tremseh once there had been a "credible cessation of violence and a local ceasefire."